osofem/bigarith.js/documentation/truncate.md

 The static method function takes one parameter (n) and is always used as `BigArith.truncate()`.
 It returns a BigArith object with its value equals to the integer part of parameter n.

 Unlike ceil(), floor(), and round(), truncate() does not do any rounding on the number.
-It just remove the fractional part and return the integer remaining.
+It just removes the fractional part and returns the integer remaining.

 > Any number parameter (that is not strings of digits or a BigArith) should be between the <code>Number.MIN_SAFE_INTEGER</code> and <code>Number.MAX_SAFE_INTEGER</code> limits.